Member Indexers Administration Manual

 - Shortcuts: For some commonly encountered ingredients, EYB has created 2-character “shortcut” codes. e.g. ‘lb’ = ‘light brown sugar'.
 Your data input speed will increase significantly once you are familiar with these codes.
 See Shortcut codes list

 - Entering an ingredient: Once you enter at least 3 characters of the ingredient name, the system will display a drop-down of the first 30 ingredients that match.
+All fruit and vegetables are entered as plurals.

 You can either scroll down to the ingredient you want or continue to type until the ingredient comes to the top of the list, then press Enter to select that ingredient.